Published in

 The Elevation of the Cross painting devotes the immense sufferings of Christ, capturing his eventual ascension and his aftermath of death.

 The painting is explained from the Matthew [27:1-54] version, and you can refer to the entire verse.
 The artwork includes three large panels to depict the scene.
 The first panel includes the presence of Mother Mary and St. John in darker Robes with few women in misery.
-Secondly, the right wing shows a group of Roman soldiers with a bearded officer seated on a dappled horse in a darker environment.
+Secondly, the right-wing shows a group of Roman soldiers with a bearded officer seated on a dappled horse in a darker environment.
 Finally, the central panel shows the scene where a few bearded muscular men lift the cross with Christ.
 The painting is a fusion of complex muscular movements, dramatic twists, diagonal movements, and catastrophic lightning sharks.

 10. Christ of Saint John of the Cross by Salvador Dali.